mintedreward/heartmail/heartmail-docs/2004-verify-identity-key.md

 ## Introduction

-Allows clients to verify if a public key is a valid identity key for an email address.
+The use of an identity key for an email address provides a way for email addresses to be use for digital signatures.
+However, signature verification requires knowledge of whether the public key corresponds to the email address.
+A new API capability is created to enable verification of the correspondence of a public key to an email address.

 ## API Capability